yniverz/WayPointDB/README.md

 ### Users
 Users can be added, edited, and deleted in the ```Manage Users``` page.
 Only ```admin``` users can view this page.

+### Additional Traces
+Users can add additional traces to their account in the ```Manage Traces``` page accessible from the ```Account``` page.
+These traces are like profiles for each account and can be selected in the menu bar.
+Traces can be shared or transfered to other users as well.

 ## Update
 To update the project, pull the latest changes from the repository and rebuild the Docker image